Killol14/Namaste-India/README.md

 ## Summary

-This website was created as, I noticed when researching ideas for this project, that there was no specific website dedicated to the park.
-Only the pages on the Birmingham City Council Website were the only information I could find; however, this was just text and no pictures and not overly informative.
+This website was created as, I noticed when researching ideas for this project, that there was no specific website dedicated to families and first time travellers to India.
+I wanted to create a website that was inclusive of all of the needs of the demographic in order to give an opportunity to showcase all the wonderful places India has to offer.

-I believe I have a created a website that shows the natural beauty of the park, with stunning visual imagery and links to activities, nature and restaurants.
+I believe I have a created a website that shows the natural beauty of India, with stunning visual imagery and links to informative information.